Home

 Brian Deming, Wind Time, Wolf Time, about a brother and sister during the Thirty Years War in early seventeenth century Germany.

-Alexandre Dumas, The Three Musketeers, about three soldiers in seventeenth-century France; #1 in the Three Musketeers series.
+Alexandre Dumas, The Three Musketeers (1844), about three musketeers in the French king's service and their young companion, pitted against the corrupt Cardinal Richelieu and a beautiful spy; #1 in the Three Musketeers series.

-Alexandre Dumas, Twenty Years After, about three soldiers in seventeenth-century France; #2 in the Three Musketeers series.
+Alexandre Dumas, Twenty Years After (1845), about four swordsmen who come out of retirement to save France from a traitor; #2 in the Three Musketeers series.

-Alexandre Dumas, Louise de la Valliere, about three soldiers in seventeenth-century France; #4 in the Three Musketeers series.
+Alexandre Dumas, Louise de la Valliere (1847), about the four companions of The Three Musketeers, who become involved in the intrigues surrounding Louis XIV and his romantic affairs; #4 in the Three Musketeers series.

 Susanne Dunlap, Emilie’s Voice, about a beautiful singer in seventeenth century Paris and Versailles.